 InstrumentationLevel.
 Defines the level of instrumentation messages to be issued by all the environment.

-NotificationConfiguration.
+Configuration.
 There is a single notification Hub for the environment so all it is needed is the connection string.

 WebApiDeploymentBaseAddress.
 In case of a multi-deployment environment this should be the Traffic Manager endpoint.
 Otherwise just the base URL of the Web API site, ex. https://dg004-dev-euwe-web-api.azurewebsites.net